-Home > WHC > On Suicide and Loss
+Home > Blog > WHC > On Suicide and Loss

 Annually, over 38,000 Americans die by suicide each year, and within our congregation we have felt this loss.
 Recently, Rabbi Lustig spoke with Washington Jewish Week editor-in-chief Geoffrey Melada and senior writer Suzanne Pollak for a pair of articles about the impact of these losses and removing the stigma around mental illness.